JB Pritzker, Governor

-In August, 2009, Governor Pat Quinn signed into law a measure that requires all institutions of higher education covered by the Illinois Human Rights Act to inform their student bodies of the illegality of sexual harassment.
-According to the new law, Public Act 96-574, every institution is required to post in a prominent and accessible location a poster outlining sexual harassment laws and policies.
+According to state law, all institutions of higher education covered by the Illinois Human Rights Act are required to inform their student bodies of the illegality of sexual harassment.
+According to the law, Public Act 96-574, every institution is required to post in a prominent and accessible location a poster outlining sexual harassment laws and policies.
 In order to meet the posting requirements, one of the following options must be selected via the Illinois Department of Human Rights website.
 The posting options are:

-In order to ensure that compliance is complete and uniform, the Illinois Department of Human Rights is providing the displays for posting and the language to be sent electronically.
-All postings and information necessary for full compliance are available for download on the Department’s website.
-To read more about the new law, click this link: Public Act 96-574
+In order to ensure that compliance is complete and uniform, the Illinois Department of Human Rights provides electronically on its website posters and the language to be sent electronically or downloaded and printed.
+All postings and information necessary for full compliance are available for download on the Department's website.

-I believe that we share a common goal in making sure that students have the ability to learn in an environment that is free of sexual harassment.
-This new law helps to inform students of their rights and of the help available should they have a need.
-If you require additional assistance or would like to continue receiving updates from IDHR, please call 312-814-1830 or send us an email.
+I believe that we share a common goal in making sure that students have the ability to learn in an environment that is free of sexual harassment, because sexual harassment, as our materials read, is "never okay."
+This law helps to inform students of their rights and of the help available should they have a need.
+If you require additional assistance or would like to continue receiving updates from IDHR, please email IDHR.SURVEY@illinois.gov.

 100 West Randolph Street, Suite 10-100, Chicago, IL 60601, TTY (866) 740-3953

 535 West Jefferson Street, 1st Floor, Springfield, IL 62702, (217) 785-5100